hero-tw/multicloud-examples/README.md

 **_Requires [jq](https://stedolan.github.io/jq/download/) to be installed_**

 This script creates an IAM user and stores the access key and id in AWS parameter store.
-Can be used in any instance that requires a new user to be created
+Can be used in any instance that requires a new user to be created.

+It creates a new IAM user, generates an access key and stores the access key and access key id in parameter store

 Usage:
 ```
 cd multicloud-examples && cd aws
-./create-iam-user.sh [new username]
+./create-iam-user.sh [username]
 ```